mlammens/ENS-610/Meeting-6-Water-Polution.md

 * Diaz, R. J., & Rosenberg, R. (2008).
 Spreading Dead Zones and Consequences for Marine Ecosystems.
 Science, 321(5891), 926–929.

 ## Reading Response Prompt

+Which concerns you more, water pollution by pesticides or water pollution by fertilizers?
+Justify your answer with references to our readings.